-By now, you and your attorney should know about all of the facts of the case as well as have a good feel for how the defendant feels about the case and possible outcome.
-If you decide to sit down and try to negotiate a settlement, you should first plan a strategy.
-Keep in mind that if your offer is totally one-sided, it won’t be accepted, just like in any type of negotiation.
-Some of your strategy will, of course, depend on the facts of the case and how strong your side of it is.
+By now, you and your attorney should know about all of the case’s facts and have a good feel for how the defendant feels about the case and possible outcome.
+If you decide to sit down and negotiate a settlement, you should first plan a strategy.
+Keep in mind that if your offer is totally one-sided, it won’t be accepted, just like in any negotiation type.
+Of course, some of your strategies will depend on the case’s facts and how strong your side of it is.
 Since you’ve gotten this far in the process without the case either being decided by a judge or else totally dismissed, there must be some disputed facts that require a trial.
 Sitting down and discussing those discrepancies with the defendant may or may not get you anywhere.

 Here are some pointers for the negotiation table:

 - Don’t nitpick the small points.
 Go straight to the major issues and use the smaller ones only as you need to.